Dialogs Re-enacted Across Languages: Observations

 The original conversations seemed very natural and the participants generally seemed to enjoy them; indeed sometimes it was hard to get them to stop.
 While not all participants were equally fluent in both languages, code switching was rare, mostly occurring when a participant had a lexical gap, for example not knowing how to say \textit{3D printer} in Spanish.

-All succeeded in the task.
-The re-enactment process required much more effort, but our participants generally seemed to enjoy the challenges involved.
+The re-enactment process was much more effortful, but our participants generally seemed to enjoy the challenges involved.
 They understood that the purpose of our data collection was better translation systems, and they seemed eager to support it, setting high standards for the fidelity and naturalness of their productions, encouraged in this by the operator and probably some peer pressure.

+Some participants enjoyed the process so much that they became regulars, coming in repeatedly over the semester, sometimes bringing different friends, although we note that this happened only after we raised the compensation to \$\paymentUSD{}.
+Some participants were frequently able to produce high-quality re-enactments the first time; others required more tries.
+Some participants were able to smoothly re-enact long utterances; others needed them broken down into shorter pieces.